Warning: This blog post (learning to dry camp) might make you a better human.

 - Bathe in a river.
 Just kidding.
 Well, some do it.
 Not for me LOL!

-This gray water tank size must be taken into consideration as well.
+This gray water tank size must be considered as well.
 Some fresh tanks are larger than the onboard gray water tank.

-Look up your gray water tank size as well as your fresh water tank size so you have an idea of what to expect.
+Look up your gray water tank size and your fresh water tank size, so you have an idea of what to expect.

 Practice conservation while in a campground without hooking up.

 See how long you can make your water last.

 Black Tank Limitations

 Your black tank is, um, gross.